Questions About Evalutions and Selling

 We're a small group of whiskey aficionados in Los Angeles.
 We taste collectible whiskies in our group meetings.
 The Society makes no money and we are not a business.

 Since 2006, we've become what's perhaps the best-known and most-respected whiskey club in the US.
 We're also known in the worldwide whiskey community for our expertise in dating old and collectible bottles, particularly anything once sold in the US.
-We've even had to correct the "expert whiskey appraisers" at major auction houses over a dozen times.
+We've been asked by major auction houses to consult for them, as well as having had to correct their published "expert" analyses many times.

 How did you gain all this knowledge?